Complete East Greenland | Ocean Albatros | IExpedition

 Ocean Albatros | iExpedition

-The French Balcony Stateroom is a standard Stateroom with a French balcony, a double bed, floor-to-ceiling windows and a bathroom.
-All French Balcony Suites are located on Deck 7.
+The French Balcony Stateroom is a standard Stateroom with a French balcony, one queen-sized bed (150x200 cm), floor-to-ceiling windows, and a bathroom.
+All French Balcony Staterooms are located on Deck 7.
+All stateroom types contain a safety box, television, refrigerator, several 230 W power and USB outlets—additionally, bathrobes, slippers, toiletries (body wash, lotion, shampoo) and a hairdryer are also included.

 Ocean Albatros | iExpedition